cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

   // if `desiredTaker` is set, only the desiredTaker can accept the order. abortTransactionUnless(order.maker.desiredTaker !== null && order.maker.desiredTaker !== request.takerAddress)

-  // check if this take message send to the correct chain abortTransactionUnless(order.channelIdOnTakerChain === request.sourceChannel)
+  // check if this take message sent to the correct chain abortTransactionUnless(order.channelIdOnTakerChain === request.sourceChannel)

   const balance = bank.getBalances(request.takerAddress)